Moustapha Diallo (footballer, born 1986): Nîmes

 In July 2018, Diallo signed a two-year contract with Nîmes Olympique, also of Ligue 1.
 On the first matchday of the 2018–19 season, in a match against Angers SCO, he suffered a blow to his left ankle.
 He made a further seven appearances for the club, one over the full 90 minutes, until matchday 8 on 30 September against Montpellier when he had to be substituted off at half-time.

 In October 2018, after being handicapped by recurring pain in his left ankle, Diallo underwent extensive examinations.
 It was reported that Diallo's left ankle was worn and damaged and had no cartilage and that he was declared unfit for high-level practice which would force him to put an end to his career.
-In March 2019, Nîmes announced they had agreed the termination of his contract with Diallo who had been unable to play since sustaining the career-threatening injury.
+In March 2019, Nîmes announced they had agreed on the termination of his contract with Diallo who had been unable to play since sustaining the career-threatening injury.
 He was expected to retire.